petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    ![Configuring Solr from Liferay's System Settings application is most useful during development and testing.](./installing-solr/images/02.png)

-1. Once the app LPKG download is complete, copy it to Liferay's `osgi/marketplace` folder and place its configuration files in `osgi/configs`.
+1. Copy the Solr connector LPKG you [downloaded](#downloading-the-solr-connector) to Liferay's `osgi/marketplace` folder and place its configuration files in `osgi/configs`.

 1. Start Liferay.